BetoVillC/BetoVillC/README.md

 - 👀 I’m interested in ...
 Excel, Tablue, SQL, and python
 - 🌱 I’m currently learning ...Excel, Tablue, Python, R, and SQL
 - 💞️ I’m looking to collaborate on ...
 Data projects and see what else i can get into.
-- 📫 How to reach me ...RobertoVillaCeja@gmail.com
+- 📫 How to reach me ...RobertoVillaCeja@gmail.com + Linked in profile: www.linkedin.com/in/roberto-villalobos/
 - ⚡ Fun fact: ...
 I like to golf on my freetime
 -     Projects coming soon  1.
 SQL Project "Coming Soon"
                             2. Capstone Project "Coming Soon"